 • All meals.

-• All transport as outlined in the itinerary including domestic flights and support vehicles.
+• All transport as outlined in the itinerary including domestic flights.

 • Mongolian horses suitable for a wide range of riding abilities.